stefan-hoeck/idris2-rhone-js/src/Examples/Performance.md

 PosNat = Subset Nat IsSucc
 ```

-We provide some utility functions for input validation
+We also require a function for input validation:
-and reloading the buttons

 ```idris
 validate : String -> Either String PosNat